shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.

 #### Question - What do programmers inherit?

 Technical Debt
 * * *

+I knew a dev who hated versioning just as much as he hated marriage.
+He simply refused to commit.

+* * *